badoo/techblog/_posts/2014-10-05-css-centre-boxes.markdown

 ---

 In this article I would like to discuss a UI problem 'n was faced with in the past, that I still have no elegant solution for.
-It seems completely reasonable for this problem to have a pure css solution, yet I have not been able to come by one so far.
+It seems completely reasonable for this problem to have a pure and simple css solution, yet I have not been able to come by one so far.

 I ended up solving this problem in javascript; it felt wrong and it felt like a cop out.
 It was around the same time I started interviewing candidates for mobile web positions at Badoo, so I thought, why not kill two birds with one stone?
 After roughly 20+ interviews, most candidates are able to solve the problem, but they all resort to javascript after failing to complete the problem with only css.